progressivis/progressivis/doc/custom_modules.md

 This management of updated and deleted items is the simplest strategy to handle changes.
 It simply restarts the computation to the whole table.
 In many cases, better strategies are possible, but that one always works and can be used to start.

-Note that the result `PDict` not be created again because of the change manager: the next modules relies on the key order to correctly handle changes.
+Note that the result `PDict`  should not be created again because of the change manager: the next modules rely on the key order to correctly handle changes.
 Creating another PDict would change the key order and break the change management.

 ### Partial Computation